 We Focus On Value First

 At Sbaiti & Company, clients look to us to produce the best possible result at the best possible value.
-Our size and structure allows to best produce value for our clients, and customize fee arrangement to match our clients’ needs.
-Sometimes that means a traditional hourly fee model, something it means a fee arrangement where we share the risk with our client.
+Our size and structure allows to produce value for our clients, and customize fee arrangements to match our clients’ needs.
+Sometimes that means a traditional hourly fee model, sometimes it means a fee arrangement where we share the risk with our client.
 Producing the highest value for our client is our prime directive.

 Traditional Billing Methods

-To help clients manage the expense and risk of litigation, we often work with clients on a contingency fee or alternative structured fee that rewards us when we win.
+To help clients manage the expense and risk of litigation, we often work with clients on a contingency fee or alternative structured fee that rewards us for the results we produce, not just for the time we invest.
 This aligns our interests with our clients’ best outcomes.

-It is not uncommon for us to represent plaintiffs or defendants on a contingency fee basis that allows our clients to conserve cashflow during the pendency of litigation, but then rewards us accordingly for a successful result.
+It is not uncommon for us to represent plaintiffs or defendants on a contingency fee or success-fee basis that allows our clients to conserve cash-flow during the pendency of litigation, but then rewards us accordingly for a successful outcome.